zrrrzzt/html-validator/README.md

 **isLocal** Set this to true if you want to validate local urls

+**isFragment** Set this to true if your data input is not a complete document

 ```JavaScript
 (async () => {
   const validator = require('html-validator')